wehlutyk/thesis/content/3-4-gistr-results.md

 If a chunk-level insertion has such a nearest neighbour (it may not if there were no deletions, or if it occurred in the middle of exchanged words such as in @fig:gistr-utterance-arrays), we note $r$ the separation between the two chunk-level operations.
 If chunk-level insertion and deletion face each other, $r = 0$;
 otherwise, $r < 0$ if the deletion comes before the insertion in the utterances, $r > 0$ if the deletion comes after, and $|r|$ equals the number of conserved or replaced words separating the two.
-For a given value of $r$, we compute a robust linear regression of chunk-levle insertion size against chunk-level deletion size for all insertion-deletion chunks separated by $r$.
+For a given value of $r$, we compute a robust linear regression of chunk-level insertion size against chunk-level deletion size for all insertion-deletion chunks separated by $r$.
 We then take the slope of that regression as an indicator of the correspondence between the sizes of $r$-separated chunk-level insertions and deletions.^[
 The robust regression lets us minimise the impact of outliers in the distributions of chunk-level insertion sizes, which otherwise had a strong effect on more common correlation measures.
 The regression is computed using the Statsmodels statistics library for Python, which implements robust M-estimation using Huber's T norm [@huber_robust_1981] with a default parameter of 1.345.